- Director of Athletics

 - award military and/or civilian recognized qualifications

-Officer Cadets participate in two consecutive compulsory 50 min periods.
+Officer Cadets participate in one compulsory 90 min period per week.
 The Physical Education Programme is divided in two folds:

 - the development and maintenance of a high level of physical fitness which will enable all officer cadets to attain the required standard on the Royal Military College physical fitness test; and